themanyone/crap/README.md

 relevant to your system before running `make`.
 If the build complains about a missing library or header file, use the system package manager to find it or search the web.
-Developers, testers, and those who want to improve upon our crappy regex engine, or include it into other projects, may desire to `make shared` to build shared libraries.
+Developers, testers, and those who want to improve upon `crap`'s regex engine, or include it into other projects, may desire to `make shared` to build shared libraries.

 ```